Pakistan election violence forces candidates behind high walls

 “They are targeting us today but they will be targeting them tomorrow.”

-Additional reporting by Jibran Ahmad and Javed Hussain in Parachinar; Editing by John Chalmers and Robert Birsel
+Additional reporting by Jibran Ahmad; Editing by John Chalmers and Robert Birsel